UniversalScientificTechnologies/xDOS_doc/record_format.md

 {: .highlight }
 The data format version is versioned independently of the detector firmware version.
 A firmware update does not necessarily change the output format, and a new format version may be introduced without a firmware version bump.
 This applies to all UST detectors.

+# Versioning and compatibility

+Starting with Version 2, each format revision is backward compatible with the previous one: a reader built for an earlier Version 2.x revision can still parse a file produced by a later one.
+This is achieved by construction:

+- A revision may append fields to the end of an existing message, but never removes, reorders, or redefines a field already defined by an earlier revision.
+- The only exception to the previous rule is a message whose format includes an explicit switch — a dedicated field that signals a changed interpretation of the fields following it.
+Readers must read the switch before parsing the rest of the message.
+- A revision may introduce new message types (new `$` headers), but never changes the format or meaning of an existing one.
+- Readers must ignore any message type they do not recognize, and must ignore any fields beyond those they know how to parse in a message they do recognize.

+This guarantee holds within the Version 2.x series (Version 2, Version 2.1, and later revisions).
+Version 1 predates this policy.

+# Normative references

+The following documents are referenced by this specification; where no edition is stated, the latest edition applies.

+- **NMEA 0183**, *Standard for Interfacing Marine Electronic Devices* — origin of the `$`-prefixed, comma-separated line syntax used since [Version 1](#version-1).
+- **ISO 8601**, *Date and time — Representations for information interchange* — basis for the date/time notation used in the `$TIME` field.
+Deviations are noted in the field description: a space instead of `T` separates date and time, and no time-zone designator is written because all timestamps are UTC.
+- **POSIX.1 (IEEE Std 1003.1)** — definition of Unix time, used for `<current_unix_time>` and related fields in `$TIME`.

+# Applicable documents

+This specification is maintained in accordance with the software documentation and assurance framework of:

+- ECSS-E-ST-40C, *Space engineering — Software*
+- ECSS-Q-ST-80C, *Space product assurance — Software product assurance*

+# Notation

+Message formats throughout this document are given as a literal `$MESSAGE_NAME` followed by comma-separated fields, using the following conventions:

+- `<field_name>` — a placeholder for a value; replaced by the actual field content in the record.
+- `[...]` — the enclosed field, together with its leading comma, is optional and may be omitted from the end of the line.
+Nesting, e.g. `[,<b>[,<c>]]`, means `<c>` may only be present if `<b>` is.
+- `(A|B)` — the field takes exactly one of the literal values listed, separated by `|`.
+- Text without `<>`, `[]` or `()` is literal and appears in the record unchanged (e.g. the `reg07=` prefix in `$RTCCHK`).
+- A field left empty between two commas (e.g. `,,`) is present but its value is not known; this is distinct from a field omitted per `[...]`.
+Which fields may be empty, and how else "not available" is represented (`NaN` for floating-point fields, or omitting the whole message — see [General rules](#general-rules)), is stated for each field individually.

 # Version 1